SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Applejack answers, “Pinkie’s an honest pony and I think she’ll do what’s right for her friends.”

-Rainbow Dash says, “I like this idea too, think of all the cool stuff we can do with so many bits coming in.”
+Rainbow Dash says, “I like this idea too.
+Think of all the cool stuff we can do with so many bits coming in!”

-Fluttershy adds, “And besides Twilight, one bit isn’t a lot to ask anypony.
+Fluttershy adds, “And besides, Twilight, one bit isn’t a lot to ask anypony.
 I’m sure any of our friends would help with Pinkie’s idea.”

 Twilight attempts to stammer out some additional arguments against this legitimate financial strategy when Pinkie calls, “All in favor!”

 All ponies present, except Twilight, cheer in agreement.

 “Then it’s settled!
 Let’s go find some friends to recruit!”
-Applejack, Rarity, Rainbow Dash, and even Fluttershy carry her out the door in an innocently three sided formation.
+Applejack, Rarity, Rainbow Dash, and even Fluttershy carry her out the door in an innocently three-sided formation.

 Twilight stares ahead at the easel, unsure where to even start to fix this mess.
 She flips back through the pages.
-Halfway through, she yells out, “Pyramid is in the name!!”
+Halfway through, she yells out, “’Pyramid’ is in the name!!”

 ---